Complementary Pathways

 Canada’s Private Sponsorship of Refugees (PSR) Programme

-Canadian citizens and their community may be able to assist refugees in relocating to Canada through the Private Sponsorship of Refugees (PSR) programme.
-Additional information is available on the websites of the Canadian Government and UNHCR Canada.
+Canada’s Private Sponsorship of Refugees (PSR) programme enables its citizens and permanent residents to assist refugees in relocating to Canada.
+Information is available on the websites of the Canadian Government and UNHCR Canada.
 You can also watch the Official Youtube video on the programme: Private Sponsorship of Refugees: Get the Facts!

-UNHCR Malaysia has been receiving requests for proof of refugee status for “Groups of 5 (G5)” sponsorship applications, in which five or more Canadian citizens or permanent residents sponsor a refugee to go to Canada.
+In the meantime, UNHCR Malaysia continues to receive requests for proof of refugee status for “Groups of 5 (G5)” sponsorship applications already lodged before the pause.
 Please note that UNHCR Malaysia does not provide such proof or any letters.
 Instead, the Canadian Government verifies the refugee status of individuals with G5 applications in progress directly with UNHCR.
-When completing the G5 application form, please include a copy of your UNHCR document.

 USA’s Private Sponsorship Program – Welcome Corps